jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.8.15 Resample

-Resamples one or more input images into a destination image.
+Resamples one or more input images into a destination image..

 *Parameters*: